rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Tips.rst

 Helper functions
 ----------------
-This package contains 5 modules with several helper functions that you can also import online in CodeSkulptor:
+This package contains 5 additional modules with several helper functions that you can also import online in CodeSkulptor:

   * `codeskulptor_lib`_ — some miscellaneous functions
   * `simplegui_lib_draw`_ — draw functions